AdaCore/spark2014/lrm/lrm_non_milestone_2_detail/high_level_reqts_scratch.rst

    under which we can refine abstract state at one level onto abstract state at the lower level?
 Look at the 2005 LRM to see what it says.

 #.
-General point: three types of refinement: state/data, type and proof, although only
-   data refinement is of relevance here.

-#.
 Need to define what semantics means: it should mean what needs to hold
    of the implementation so that it is considered correct against the specification.

-#.
-Need to check the relevant sections against the 2005 LRM and also against the
-   SPARK book.

-#.
-Need to discuss in/out and Contract_In, in terms of what its semantics should
-   be in relation to in/out.

-#.
-Need to add rationale detail for the semantics for Global and Depends?
-Would be worth it.

-#.
-General point: try to make all these consistent so apply to the rest what was done
-   for the better ones.

-#. *Need to think carefully here about what is required.
-Basically
-need something at a high-level of abstraction but to which we can trace all the LRM rules.*

 #.
 General: idea of replacing all renamings with the real thing prior to analysis.